ovidiuvio/www.vsdebug.pro/pages/tutorials/dumpbuffer.md

 ###### Steps to dump `buffer` contents to disk:

-1. Start debugging the program
+1. Start debugging the program.
-2. Place a breakpoint at a carefully select point in code, where our data is available
+2. Place a breakpoint at a carefully select point in code, where our data is available.
-3. Go to VSDebugPro menu and open **Console**
+3. Go to VSDebugPro menu and open **Console**.
 4. Dump buffer contents with the following command:

 ```